 Students gain practical experience in accounting.
-Students must have a GPA of 2.5 or higher.
+Students must be matriculated in the Dolan School of Business and have a GPA of 2.5 or higher.
 Enrollment by permission only.
 Previously AC 0391-0392.

-ACCT 3990 Independent Study
+ACCT 3990 Independent Study 0-6 Credits

-3 or 6 Credits

 Prerequisite: Senior standing.